PetraVidnerova/NCK_python/NAS/automatic/README.md

 # <img src="fig/ananas.png" width="50px"/> AnANAS
-Answer to Automatic Neural Architecture Search

-*Author: Petra Vidnerová, The Czech Academy of Sciences, Institute of Computer Science*

 A tool for automatic architecture search based on multiobjective evolution optimising both network perfomance and an architecture size.